Yoti Identity Verification within the UK Digital Identity and Attribute Trust Framework (UKDIATF)

 For Right to Work and Right to Rent only, we will also share an image of the identity document with our client.

-We perform face matches to compare your selfie with the photo on your identity document.
-When you add a document we compare its photo with the face template to make sure users only upload their own documents.
+Face match: We compare your selfie with the photo on your ID Document to make sure individuals only upload their own documents.

-Address You may assert your address to us, and we may check it against the records held by a Credit Reference Agency.
+Address Where relevant we check your address (provided by you or extracted from your ID or supplementary document) against the records held by the Credit Reference Agency in order to verify the information.
 The check will be in the name of Yoti Limited.

 Information on how we verified your identity This information creates an audit trail stating how we verified your identity.
 It is sent to our client as part of their digital service for or about you.